 There are various kinds of sugar alcohols.
 Some of the most commonly used are:

-Common among all sugar alcohols is their inability to cause tooth decay because they are not digestible by saliva and mouth bacteria and are not reduced to decay-causing acids in the mouth.
-Sugar alcohols – with the exception of Erythritol – can cause gastric uncomfortableness in large doses (gas, flatulence, and/or diarrhea) but research has shown that these aspects of sugar alcohols may prevent colon cancers.
+All sugar alcohols – except erythritol – can cause gastric uncomfortableness in large doses (gas, flatulence, and/or diarrhea) but research has shown that these aspects of sugar alcohols may prevent colon cancers.
 Some sugar alcohols have been shown to help blood pressure levels.
-Finally, sugar alcohols have a lower caloric value than sugars and, as such, as extremely useful to those wishing to reduce their caloric intake to lose or maintain weight loss.
+All sugar alcohols do not cause tooth decay because they are not digestible by saliva and mouth bacteria and are not reduced to decay-causing acids in the mouth.
+Finally, sugar alcohols have a lower caloric value than regular sugars and are extremely useful to those wishing to reduce their caloric intake to lose or maintain weight loss.